TokenTiming: A Dynamic Alignment Method for Universal Speculative Decoding Model Pairs: Experiments

 \subsubsection{DTW Bridges the Gap of Mismatched Vocabularies}

-Fig.~\ref{fig:cdf} shows that the sequence id deviation of matched proxy target token and draft token is not exclusively zero, where id means the order id in the token sequence, If the vocabularies of the two models were perfectly aligned, the DTW matching result would converge precisely on the diagonal.
+Fig.~\ref{fig:cdf} shows that the sequence position deviation of matched proxy target token and draft token is not exclusively zero, where position means the positional order in the two token sequence.
+If the vocabularies of the two models were perfectly aligned, the DTW matching result would converge precisely on the diagonal.
 The presence of this deviation, therefore, demonstrates that our algorithm is effectively matching these imperfectly aligned vocabularies.
 We observe that a significant proportion of the deviation is non-zero, which highlights a key advantage of the DTW algorithm over the TLI algorithm.
-TokenTiming is capable of handling skewed probability distribution mappings, rather than one-to-one mappings in a sequential manner, thereby increasing the accept rate.
+TokenTiming is capable of handling skewed probability distribution mappings, rather than one-to-one mappings, in a sequential manner, thereby increasing the accept rate.